owntracks/recorder/README.md

 ## `recorder`

-The _recorder_ serves two purposes:
+The Recorder serves two purposes:

 1. It subscribes to an MQTT broker and reads messages published from the OwnTracks apps, storing these in a particular fashion into what we call the _store_ which is basically a bunch of plain files on the file system.
 Alternatively the Recorder can listen on HTTP for OwnTracks-type JSON messages POSTed to its HTTP server.
 2. It provides a Web server which serves static pages, a REST API you use to request data from the _store_, and a WebSocket server.
 The distribution comes with a few examples of how to access the data through its HTTP interface (REST API).
-In particular a _table_ of last locations has been made available as well as a _live map_ which updates via the _recorder_'s WebSocket interface when location publishes are received.
-In addition we provide maps with last points or tracks using the GeoJSON produced by the _recorder_.
+In particular a _table_ of last locations has been made available as well as a _live map_ which updates via the Recorder's WebSocket interface when location publishes are received.
+In addition we provide maps with last points or tracks using the GeoJSON produced by the Recorder.

 ## Installing